SUPERVISION & MENTORING WITH DAMIEN PEILE

 • Agreement on ongoing sessions

-BENEFITS OF PROFESSIONAL SUPERVISION – What Others Say…
+BENEFITS OF SUPERVISION – What Others Say…

 “I didn’t know what to expect and it was such a joy to be listened to with Deep respect and regard.
 And then to learn to turn everything to the lord no matter how trivial or serious or in between my feelings and thoughts were about the life journey.
 There were so many mountain top and valley experiences.”